fgeller/csv/README.md

 csv -- cut for CSV files.
 ========================

+N.B.
+I'm still playing with the main loop, things are doomed to fail ;)

 Print selected comma separated values from each file to standard output.

 csv is modeled after GNU coreutils' cut, but with CSV files in mind.
 The goal is